 The tone you use and how you approach training can have a big impact on how successful it is.
 While a harsh correction or yelling might work in the short term to get your dog to stop doing something or pay attention, it won’t be effective long term and simply isn’t a very nice way to go about things.
 If your dog is trained using aggressive tactics or tones, it is more likely they will become aggressive themselves.

 If you can use positive reinforcement and show your dog that you are happy with them, they will often repeat the process in the future.
 While some might do the right thing inherently, others may need to be provided treats during the early days of training.
+You can buy some food dispensing dog toys for this occasion, and let your dog play with them for a treat as a form of positive reinforcement.

 Keep Sessions Short